NAWELC/integration-wireframe/README.md

 - [Codepip/ Grid Garden](https://codepip.com/games/grid-garden/)

-# EN VERSION - OnlineFormaPro - ACS 2022 - Wireframe Intregration Project
+# EN version - OnlineFormaPro - ACS 2022 - Wireframe Intregration Project

 In this wireframe integration project done in groups of two, we learned to familiarize ourselves with the HTML and CSS languages; to discover the good practices and conventions of development; to familiarize with the VS Code editor, the FTP servers, GitHub and the BASH terminal.